top of page

 Sun Icon example

-The Different Types of Brandmarks
+The Different Types of Brand Identity Marks

 Not all brandmarks are created the same.
 Some lean on typography, some on abstract forms, and others on timeless symbolism.
 Here’s a breakdown of the primary types: